 Did you know?
 The library on-board is open 24 hours – should you ever want to do a spot of light reading at 4am!

 If you want to learn something new you can head to one of the complementary series of lectures.
 Learn about the history, food, wine, archaeology, jewellery, literature or alternatively try your hand at cooking lessons in the cooking school onboard!

 Did you know?
 Regent are the only cruise line to still hold block parties on your first night on-board, and it allows you to get to know your neighbours.
 There will also be senior members of staff mingling around and you’ll have plenty of time to make new friends.

-Each ship has at least three restaurants, as well as speciality dining.
+Each ship has at least five restaurants, as well as speciality dining.
 The best thing about speciality dining is the fact that it’s free!
 You can enjoy the delights of Prime 7, the premium steak house…

 And Signatures, which is a French haute cuisine restaurant…

 As well as this, there’s are also the normal restaurants on-board, which include the flagship restaurant Compass Rose serving three meals a day at a very high standard and La Veranda, which serves buffet-style food.
 In the evening, La Veranda will transform into Sette Mari At La Veranda, and offers an intimate dining experience serving authentic antipasti and Italian dishes.
 There’s also the option to eat at the pool grill or to order room service.

 No matter what the restaurant it will have an open seating policy and you can reserve your places for speciality dining both pre-cruise and whilst on-board.

 You’ll also be happy to know that all drinks are included, (even the good stuff such as fine wines and premium spirits!) so you won’t have to fork out to pay for a drinks package.
 Regent will even restock your mini bar with whatever you want for free!